isomerpages/nlb-biblioasia/_jul-to-sep-2024/Pioneering Local Journalist R B Ooi.md

 [^8]: “How to Think Malaysian,” <i>Straits Echo</i>, 16 October 1972.
 (Microfilm NL7162)

 [^9]: R.B.
 Ooi, “<a href="https://eresources.nlb.gov.sg/newspapers/digitised/article/singstandard19540605-1.2.67">A Drop of Ink</a>,” <i>Singapore Standard,</i> 5 June 1954, 6.
 (From NewspaperSG).
 This article is mainly a scathing review of U.S. Supreme Court Justice (later Chief Justice) William O. Douglas’ 1953 book, <i><a href="https://eservice.nlb.gov.sg/redir/itemdetails?bid=1520719">North from Malaya</a>.</i> Douglas wrote the book after a whirlwind British-escorted tour of Malaya and it was full of hilarious errors.
-See William O. Douglas, <i><a href="https://eservice.nlb.gov.sg/redir/itemdetails?bid=1520719">North from Malaya</a></i> (Garden City, N.Y: Doubleday, 1953).
+See William O. Douglas, <i><a href="https://eservice.nlb.gov.sg/redir/itemdetails?bid=1520719">North from Malaya</a></i> (Garden City, NY: Doubleday, 1953).
 (From National Library, Singapore, call no. RCLOS 959 DOU-[RFL])

 [^10]: R.B.
 Ooi, “<a href="https://eresources.nlb.gov.sg/newspapers/digitised/article/singstandard19540602-1.2.81">A Drop of Ink</a>,” <i>Singapore Standard</i>, 2 June 1954, 6.
 (From NewspaperSG)